-If I were going to recommend only one website for you to visit, it would be this one.
 For more than 50 years, Catalyst has been the byword for reliable research on the presence (or absence) of women in leadership roles in business.
 Their studies have proven the business case for female executives, among other things.

 I highly recommend visiting their site and poking around in their Knowledge Center.
 I also recommend getting on their mailing list to learn about statistics like this: “In 2013, women held only 16.9% of corporate board seats in 2013, indicating no significant year-over-year uptick for the eighth straight year.”
 With data like this, we can take action in our own behalf.

 Did you know that for every female character in a speaking role in family-rated films (G, PG and PG-13), there are roughly three male characters?
 And that the ratio of male-female characters has been exactly the same since 1946?
 Thanks to this organization, we now have the facts at our fingertips.